tcp-direct/database/pogreb/README.md

 ```go
 func (db *DB) SyncAndCloseAll() error
 ```
-SyncAndCloseAll implements the method from Keeper to sync and close all bitcask stores.
+SyncAndCloseAll implements the method from Keeper to sync and close all pogreb stores.

 #### func (*DB) Type